Authentication & Access Control¶

 For details, see IP Lists.

-Users can be restricted to specific protected domains using scope patterns.
-This enables multi-tenant access control where different users access different services behind the same Defender instance.
+Protected domains are centrally registered in the Authorized Domains registry.
+Users can then be restricted to specific authorized domains using domain patterns, enabling multi-tenant access control where different users access different services behind the same Defender instance.

 Auth Verification Flow¶